Does this test have other names?

 Your liver makes transferrin.
 When your body's stores of iron run low, your liver

-produces more transferrin to get more iron into your blood.
+makes more transferrin to get more iron into your blood.

 Iron plays many important roles in your body, including helping your red blood cells

 carry oxygen to the cells in your body.
 Nearly all the iron in your body is normally

 attached to transferrin.

 Normally, your body carefully keeps track of your iron level and tries to keep it

 from rising too high or falling too low.

 This test can give your healthcare provider more information about health issues like

 anemia that are affecting your body's iron supply.